GitaAyu06/PAYUNGi-Station/README.md

 # PAYUNGI
-One of 2 repository for PAYUNGI project, This one for User Application.
+One of 2 repository for PAYUNGI project, This one for the Station Application.

 **CONTENT**
 * [What is PAYUNGI](#what-is-payungi)